CenturyLinkCloud/PublicKB/WordPress/wordpress-custom-domain-configuration.md

    define('WP_HOME', getenv("SITEURL"));
    ```

-9. Replace both instances of `getenv("SITEURL)` with a URL using your new domain.
+9. Replace both instances of `getenv("SITEURL")` with a URL using your new domain.
 For example:

    ```
    define('WP_SITEURL', "https://www.example.com");